zerotier/terraform-multicloud-quickstart/README.md

 This repository is meant to teach you three things.

-- How to programatically manipulate networks and members in the ZeroTier API with Terraform.
+- How to manipulate ZeroTier Networks and Members with Terraform.
-- How to bootstrap ZeroTier on your favorite cloud provider
+- How to bootstrap ZeroTier on your favorite cloud provider.
 - How to use some of ZeroTier's more advanced capabilities.

 ## Configure the Quickstart repository